How to access in-home aged care services in Australia

 To assist you with the cost of aged care, the Australian Government is subsidising in-home care support services fees.
 Eligible seniors may access government aged care funding assistance in order for you to you get the appropriate care you require.

-To be eligible for government-funded aged care services, you may need to fulfil the following criteria:
+To be eligible for government-funded aged care services, you need to fulfil one of the following criteria:

 Avoid waiting until a health situation triggers the need for aged care services immediately as it can take several weeks or months to receive services.
 Contact My Aged Care to get onto the assessment register even if you don’t require any services at the moment.
 It’s all about preventative health care.